jamie120/ms4-wild-mile/README.md

 ## Responsive Page Design

 The site has been designed to operate well on all screen sizes.
 Special care has been taken to ensure site content and layouts support a positive user experience.
-Bootstrap responsive classes are used to acheive this and are referenced in the terminology below.
+Bootstrap responsive classes are used to achieve this and are referenced in the terminology below.

 - Home page
     * Font sizes, text breaks and padding and margin is adjusted for smaller devices to maintain clarity and a positive user experience.